 Cake Flour and Self-Rising Flour Substitute

 Cake flour and self-rising flour are not interchangeable.
-That said, you can easily make a substitute with things you probably already have at home.
+In other words, you can’t use self-rising flour instead of cake flour.
+However, you can easily make a substitute with things you probably already have at home.

 Self-rising Flour Substitute

 To make self-rising flour, all you need is some all-purpose flour, baking powder, and a little bit of salt.
 For every cup of self-rising flour called for in your recipe, you will need to add 1 ½ teaspoons (6 grams) of baking powder and ¼ teaspoon of salt to one level cup (125 grams) of all-purpose flour.

 If you have cake flour on hand and not all-purpose flour, don’t worry because you can use cake flour instead for the same (possibly fluffier) result.
 Just make sure that for either substitute method, you whisk your flour mixture thoroughly or sift them together before use.